Score-Milk/sm-unity-sdk/README.md

 - You Subscribe events in a GameObject as shown below:
 ```
 private void OnEnable() {
-    ScoreMilk.Connection.OnReceivedGetReady += OnMatchmaking;
+    ScoreMilk.Connection.OnGetReady += OnMatchmaking;
 }

 private void OnDisable() {
-    ScoreMilk.Connection.OnReceivedGetReady -= OnMatchmaking;
+    ScoreMilk.Connection.OnGetReady -= OnMatchmaking;
 }
 ```
 - You have to Subscribe/Unsubscribe to 4 events:
-    - `ScoreMilk.Connection.OnReceivedGetReady` // Player pressed "play" button.
+    - `ScoreMilk.Connection.OnGetReady` // Player pressed "play" button.
 Game should go to real match scene and wait for start.
-    - `ScoreMilk.Connection.OnReceivedStartPracticeGame` // Player pressed "practice" button.
+    - `ScoreMilk.Connection.OnStartPracticeGame` // Player pressed "practice" button.
 Game should go to a practice scene.
 NOT title screen.
-    - `ScoreMilk.Connection.OnReceivedQuitToMenu` // Match was cancelled for any reason.
+    - `ScoreMilk.Connection.OnQuitToMenu` // Match was cancelled for any reason.
 Game should go back previous scene or title.
-    - `ScoreMilk.Connection.OnReceivedStartRealGame` // Both players are ready and accepted the required crypto transaction.
+    - `ScoreMilk.Connection.OnStartRealGame` // Both players are ready and accepted the required crypto transaction.
 Game should continue and start match.
-    - `ScoreMilk.Connection.OnReceivedLogin`:  User logged in.
+    - `ScoreMilk.Connection.OnLogin`:  User logged in.
 Sends user data in the event
-    - `ScoreMilk.Connection.OnReceivedLogout`:  User logged out
+    - `ScoreMilk.Connection.OnLogout`:  User logged out

  ### 6) Emit messages to server accordingly to game
 - You emit messages like this: